marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 <p class="caption">(\#fig:latt-panel-smooth-scat)A panel plot showing regression lines and confidence intervals for each **lattice** panel.</p>
 </div>

 Having a look at the scatter plots we have produced so far, there is an obvious problem.
 There are so many points that it is impossible to determine their actual distribution.
 One way to address this problem could be to plot each point in a semi-transparent manner.
-I have tried this potential solution and found that it does not help a great deal (but please, feel free to try this out for yourselves).
+We have tried this potential solution and found that it does not help a great deal (but please, feel free to try this out for yourselves).
 Hence, we need another way to address the over-plotting of points.

 A potential remedy is to map the 2-dimensional space, in which we create our plot, to a regular grid and estimate the point density in each of the cells.
 This can be done using a so-called 2-dimensional kernel density estimator.
 We won't have the time to go into much detail about this method here, but we will see how this can be done...